MicrosoftDocs/labs/labs/azure/serverlesswebapp/includes/uploadimages.md

-## Exercise 2: Upload images to blob storage with Azure Functions (10 Minutes)

 In this exercise, you will create a container for storing and serving images.
 You will create a serverless function that provides a secure upload URL that the web application will use to upload images to the container.